Belvedere House Care Home

 Who they care for

-Belvedere House provides care for adults both under and over 65, including those with dementia, physical disabilities, and sensory impairments.
-The home has made efforts to ensure accessibility throughout the building.
+Belvedere House provides care for adults both under and over 65, including those living with dementia, physical disabilities, and sensory impairments.
+The home has made efforts to make the building accessible throughout.

-For residents with dementia, the home's structured activity programme helps provide routine and engagement throughout the day.
-Staff work to understand each resident's individual needs and adapt their approach accordingly.
+For people with dementia, the home's structured activity programme aims to provide routine and engagement throughout the day.
+Staff work to understand each person's individual needs and adapt their approach accordingly.

 Management & ethos